Hop On the RV Family Adventure

-Full time RV living isn’t all fun and games
+Full time RV family living isn’t all fun and games

 New RVers are an optimistic bunch, often assuming they can just hit the road, shoot some video, get a bunch of subscribers, and sit back and enjoy the RV life.
 But the Hintons have worked hard, building a complete brand and paying attention to the little details.

 In a recent video, Chris walks through the installation of a SoftStartRV device.
 SoftStartRV is a major player in the RV industry, and a valued partner of our own RV LIFE.
 The SoftStartRV device, one for each A/C unit you have, cuts down on the power needed to start the air conditioner in your RV.
 This means you can stay cooler when boondocking, and start two A/C units on 30-amp power.
-Learn more about SoftStartRV and save $30, $60, or $150 on our custom RV LIFE SoftStartRV page.
+Learn more about SoftStartRV and save $30 on one SoftStart RV device, $60 on two, $90 on three, and $120 if you have four A/C’s, on our custom RV LIFE SoftStartRV page.